 Motivation implies compliance to work or create.
 An individual can be talented or armed with all types of abilities and skills, although they can have no will to work.
 Satisfaction, on the other hand, indicates a precise emotional state which may be entirely irrelevant for productivity.

-Job satisfaction, on the other hand, is an end-state of feeling which can affect successive behaviour.
+Job satisfaction is an end-state of feeling which can affect successive behaviour.
 In this respect, job satisfaction and job attitude can have something in common.
 Although, if we fix the behaviour, the attitude will initiate it even though job satisfaction would result from it.

 Besides two and a half decades ago, it is analyzed that there is no description of morale.
-It is a situation which remains in a framework where people are:
+It is a situation that remains in a framework where people are: